Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 - If you are using jp-mining-note, then all of these should be set to `false` by default.

-If you are looking for information about the opther options, please see the [Definitions](definitions.md) page.
+If you are looking for information about the other options, please see the [Definitions](definitions.md) page.

 <br>